notesonidleness/notesonidleness.github.io/content/post/2023-10-28-beauty-standards/index.md

 ![bryan johnson](bryan_johnson.png)

 Someone like him fights entropy in an attempt to attain eternal beauty.
-Those who follow him probably find ecstasy in imagining the dragon being slain.
+Those who follow him probably find ecstasy in imagining the dragon being slain in "The Fable of the Dragon-Tyrant"

 {{< youtube id="cZYNADOHhVY" >}}